joe135730/Concensor/README.md

 # Concensor

-ConCensor is a decentralized content moderation and consensus system inspired by blockchain principles.
+Concensor is a decentralized content moderation and consensus system inspired by blockchain principles.
 It leverages Proof-of-Stake and verifiable decision logs to maintain trust, transparency, and community control.

 ---